-Just elating on the illusion that 90% of the people are in favor of demonetization is "Authority in Majority", while the social-economic complications are being swept under the carpet.
+Just getting elated on the illusion that 90% of the people are in favor of demonetization is "Authority in Majority", while the social-economic complications are being swept under the carpet.

-It is against the sense of natural justice to penalize the entire country in order to bring few black money hoarders to books.
+It is contrary to the sense of natural justice to penalize the entire country in order to bring few black money hoarders to books.
 And ironically this objective still appears to be an utopia.

 Cashless Political Donations

-Why cashless transaction is not being made mandatory for the Political Parties?
+Why is the cashless transaction not being made mandatory for the Political Parties?
 They should have been made, not to accept donations in cash.